 Tincture: 1.0 – 2.5mL (1:2)

-Should be avoided by women taking oral contraceptive, during pregnancy and, because of the inhibitory effect on prolactin secretion, during lactation (reduces/interferes with milk supply).
-Small doses however may increase lactation.
+Should be avoided by women taking an oral contraceptive, during pregnancy and, because of the inhibitory effect on prolactin secretion, during lactation (reduces/interferes with milk supply).
+Small doses, however, may increase lactation.

 Occasional mild gastrointestinal disturbances or skin reactions.

 Interaction with progesterogenic (enhance effect), Estrogenic (decrease effect) and dopamine receptor antagonists (decrease effect) appears possible.
 Concurrent use with contraceptive pill, fertility treatment, or hormone replacement therapy is not advisable.

 Bradley, P. R., & British Herbal Medicine Association.
 Scientific Committee.
 (1992).
 British herbal compendium: a handbook of scientific information on widely used plant drugs.
 Bournemouth: British Herbal Medicine Association.

 British Herbal Medicine Association.
 Scientific Committee.
 British herbal pharmacopoeia.
 London: The Committee.

 Chevallier, A. (2000).
 Encyclopedia of herbal medicine (2nd American ed.).
 New York: DK Pub.

 Hoffmann, D. (2003).
 Medical herbalism: the science and practice of herbal medicine.
 Rochester, Vt.: Healing Arts Press.

 Ulbricht, C. E., & Natural Standard (Firm).
 (2010).
 Natural Standard Herb & supplement guide: an evidence-based reference (1st ed.).
 Maryland Heights, Mo.: Elsevier/Mosby.